IBM/ibm-cloud-devops/README.md

 2. After you create the toolchain, add DevOps Insights to it.
 For instructions, see the [DevOps Insights documentation](https://console.ng.bluemix.net/docs/services/DevOpsInsights/index.html).

-## 2. Install the plugin

-In your Jenkins project, install the plugin.

-  1. If you are an IBM employee, download the plugin from [GitHub](https://github.ibm.com/oneibmcloud/Jenkins-IBM-Bluemix-Toolchains/blob/release/target/ibmclouddevops.hpi).
-Otherwise, contact jichen@us.ibm.com or aggarwav@us.ibm.com to get the plugin.
-  2. In Jenkins, click **Manage Jenkins &gt; Manage Plugins** and click the **Advanced** tab.
-  3. Click **Choose File** and select the IBM Bluemix DevOps plugin installation file.
-  4. Click **Upload**.
-  5. Restart Jenkins and verify that the plugin was installed.

-## 3. (optional) Configure Jenkins jobs for Deployment Risk dashboard
+## 2. (optional) Configure Jenkins jobs for Deployment Risk dashboard

 If you would like to make use Deployment Risk dashboard, follow these steps.